Off-duty Chicago police office involved in South Side shootout

 CHICAGO — An off-duty police officer was involved in a shootout in the city's Burnside neighborhood early Saturday morning.

-Police say the officer parked his car at about 2:35 a.m. in the 9100 block of S. Ellis Ave, two blocks from the Cottage Grove green line stop.
+Police said the officer parked his car at about 2:35 a.m. in the 9100 block of S. Ellis Ave, two blocks from the Cottage Grove green line stop.

 Three men exited two different vehicles and approached him.